Xaedankye/rs3-catalyst-league/docs/faq.md

 - **"API unavailable"**: Wait a few minutes and try again
 - **"Network error"**: Check your internet connection
 - **"Permission denied"**: Try running as administrator (Windows) or with `sudo` (Linux)
+- **"Rate limited"**: The app will automatically retry with delays
+- **"Clan not found"**: Make sure your player is in a clan and the clan name is correct

+### Clan Progress issues
+- **"No clan data"**: Your player might not be in a clan, or the clan name mapping needs to be updated
+- **"Slow loading"**: Large clans take time to load - the app processes members in batches
+- **"Missing members"**: Some clan members might not have league data available
+- **"Pinned component not working"**: Make sure you've searched for your own player first

 ## Development Questions